Grouper/Cuttlefish/README.md

 #### What's in this repo?

 This repo contains two CSV files.
 Each row in the CSV has information for a pair of members that met each other on a grouper.
+Headers with labels are from our internal ratings and are intentionally mislabeled.

 `training_data.csv` has a sample of 3500 pairs.
 The final column is a boolean that's `TRUE` when the members became friends after their Grouper